MIT-SPARK/config_utilities/config_utilities/docs/Advanced.md

  // Implement this function to do the logging work. void logImpl(const Severity severity, const std::string& message) override;

-  // Factory registration to allow setting of formatters via Settings::setDefaultLogger(). inline static const auto registration_ = Registration<Logger, MyLogger>("my_logger");
+  // Factory registration to allow setting of formatters via Settings::setLogger(). inline static const auto registration_ = Registration<Logger, MyLogger>("my_logger");

   // Optionally use a static registration struct to set your logger automatically if included.